hatsunearu/hatsunearu.github.io/source/_posts/Radio-Devlog-1-Introductions.md

 to an existing SSTV transmission program written for the Raspberry Pi.
 I got myself an Amateur Extra license.
 I've done a few contacts with the club radio, and went to interesting club events like our Field Day.
-This is all too cool, but it sparked my interest to do this one thing: build own ham radio with original design.
+I knew the next logical step and a really cool challenge to myself would be to create my own radio.

-My electronics skills aren't terrible, but they aren't amazing (yet!).
-I knew the radio stuff was cool ever since I started seriously learning electronics, but it flew right over my head.
-But I think I've gained just enough knowledge to tackle designing my very own radio, a challenge that began with the Portal ARG.
+My electronics skills aren't terrible, but they aren't amazing (yet!) either.
+I knew that RF engineering was cool ever since I started seriously learning electronics because of its intricacy and difficulty, but precisely because of that, it flew right over my head.
+But I think I've gained just enough knowledge to tackle designing my very own radio, a challenge that was seeded when I took a look at the fateful SSTV pictures.

 I know I'm not immediately ready to design all the parts and write all the necessary software to crank this radio design out.
 There are many, many things to learn